Every profession has tools they rely on that accommodate their success, and trading is no different.

 The upper resistance level displays either a past zone of support or where an asset had difficulty breaking out of and may have a similar experience if revisited.
 It’s a common practice to see traders exiting a portion of their positions and taking profits at this level.

 The exact opposite applies to a trader in a short position.
-They may use the upper resistance level as a time to enter a short and the lower level of support as a time to exit, just in case the price bounces off the lower line.
+They may use the upper resistance level to enter a short and the lower level of support as a time to exit, just in case the price bounces off the lower line.

 While these levels are used universally in nearly all strategies, specific indicators fall under this category.